kshitijzutshi/Algorithms/README.md

 ### Quick Union
 The second implementation of an algorithm for solving the dynamic connectivity problem, called Quick-union.
 This is a so called lazy algorithm, for solving connectivity problem.

+### Weighted Quick union
+This algorithm solves the efficiency problem of the quick union algorithm.
+The source of the java code can be found [**HERE.**](https://algs4.cs.princeton.edu/15uf/WeightedQuickUnionUF.java)

 ### Union-find Visualizer

 I found this link courtesy to USFCA, which helps in visualizing the find() and union() methods - [Disjoint Sets Visualizer](https://www.cs.usfca.edu/~galles/JavascriptVisual/DisjointSets.html).